NicolasKheirallah/NextJs-M365-Blog/data/blog/Best-Practice-when-using-Viva-Goals-and-OKRs.md

 # Best Practices for Tracking Your Progress in Viva Goals

 Viva Goals is a goal-setting and management solution that aligns teams to your organization's strategic priorities, driving results and a thriving business with OKRs.
-OKRs stand for Objectives and Key Results, a framework that helps you define what you want to achieve (objectives) and how you will measure your progress (key results).
+But how do you use them effectively?
+What are the best practices to set, track and review your Viva goals and OKR?

-In this blog post, I will share some best practices for tracking your progress in Viva Goals, so you can stay focused, motivated, and aligned with your team and organization.
+In this blog post, I will share some best practices for tracking your progress with Viva Goals. so you can stay focused, motivated, and aligned with your team and organization!

 ## 1. Align your goals